sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 I can't promise that all terminals are filtering correctly, though.

-There's yet another potential weakness, though.
+But of course there's yet another potential weakness.
 If you can get an incomplete escape sequence sent then the application can be tricked into _missing_ the begin-bracketed-paste escape sequence.
 To illustrate this you can simply hit Escape right before pasting something into the